ietf-wg-rpp/rpp-requirements/src/draft-ietf-rpp-requirements.md

 **R4.7** RPP MUST support linking of objects of the same or different types, with flexible cardinality (one-to-one, one-to-many, many-to-many).
 The links MUST also support to have attributes of their own (e.g., a link between a domain and a contact object with a different contact role).

-**R4.8** RPP MUST allow a client to reference a shared object (e.g., a host or contact) sponsored by a different client, while ensuring the sponsoring client retains full administrative control over the shared object.
+**R4.8** RPP MUST allow a client to reference a shared object (e.g., a host or contact) sponsored by a different client, while ensuring the Sponsoring Client retains full administrative control over the shared object.

 **R4.9** RPP MUST support the definition of first-class, read-only resources whose state is managed by the server.
 These resources MAY expose logically associated information as sub-resources.